energietransitie/twomes-dataset-windesheim-assendorp2021/README.md

 Inclusion criteria were:
 * the home address lies in the muncipality of Zwolle, the Netherlands;
 * the home is equipped with an internet connection and wireless internet (Wi-Fi);
-* the home is heated by a gas-fired heating boiler that is controlled by a termostat and is not predominantly heated via other means;
+* the home is heated by a gas-fired heating boiler that is controlled by a thermostat and is not predominantly heated via other means;
 * a smart energy meter is installed in the home;
 * at least one of the occupants has an Android/iOS smartphone.